 Many people love snake plants because they’re hardy and difficult to kill; even people with so-called “black thumbs” can usually keep a snake plant alive.
 With their lovely coloring and air purification properties, snake plants are a lovely addition to any home.
 They require little water and can grow in low-light conditions, which makes them a favorite for those who live in apartments, but what size pots do they need?

-The pot size you need for your snake plant depends on how large it is.
 When repotting a snake plant, choose a pot that’s no more than ¼ – ⅓ larger than your plant’s root ball.
 These plants like to be “crowded,” but if the pot is too small, you risk root rot and possible damage to the pot.

 The rest of this article will focus on the basics of snake plants and their care: what they are, how to grow them, and why you might want to have one or more in your home or office.